 See your doctor if your ovulation pain lasts longer than three days or is associated with other unusual menstrual symptoms, such as heavy bleeding.
 Ovulation pain is also known as mid-cycle pain and mittelschmerz (German for ‘middle pain’).

 The symptoms of ovulation pain can include:

-- The pain typically occurs about two weeks before the menstrual period is due.
+- pain typically occurring about two weeks before the menstrual period is due

-- The pain is felt on the right or left side, depending on which ovary is releasing an egg.
+- pain felt on the right or left side, depending on which ovary is releasing an egg

-- The pain may switch from one side to the other from one cycle to the next, or remain on one side for a few cycles.
+- pain that may switch from one side to the other from one cycle to the next, or remain on one side for a few cycles

-- The pain sensation varies between individuals – for example, it could feel like uncomfortable pressure, twinges, sharp pains or cramps.
+- a pain sensation that can vary between individuals – for example, it could feel like uncomfortable pressure, twinges, sharp pains or cramps.

-- The duration of pain ranges anywhere from minutes to 48 hours.
+- pain that lasts any length of time from minutes to 48 hours.

 Possible causes of ovulation pain